Completed K-theory and Equivariant Elliptic Cohomology: Introduction

-The key to extracting an elliptic theory is the identification of a natural fixed-point orientation coming from the Atiyah-Bott-Shapiro \textit{spin orientation} of the normal bundle of $M\hookrightarrow LM$.
-The relevant elliptic curve in the Kitchloo-Morava construction is the \textit{Tate curve}, an elliptic curve over $\mathbb{Z}((q))$.
-Thus

 The simplicity of this method of producing a $K$-theoretic picture of elliptic cohomology at the Tate curve suggests that a similar approach might work in an equivariant setting.
-However, a few subtleties arise.
-The first, and less serious, is the identification of the right kind of loop space object.
-Suppose $M$ carries an action of a compact Lie group $G$.
-Let $M:G$ be the quotient groupoid.
-The best object for the present purpose turns out to be the \textit{thickened inertia groupoid}
+However, a few subtleties arise. \begin{defn} For a topological groupoid $\mathbf{X}=(X_1\rightrightarrows X_0)$, define its loop groupoid $\mathcal{L}\mathbf{X}$ (sometimes called the \textit{inertia groupoid}) the free loop space object in the (2,1)-category of topological groupoids. i.e. the pullback of the diagonal $\Delta:\mathbf{X}\rightarrow\mathbf{X}\times\mathbf{X}$ along itself..
+Explicitly, $\mathcal{L}\mathbf{X}$ has as its topological space of objects the set of functors $\text{pt}/\mathbb{Z}\rightarrow\mathbf{X}$ topologized as a subspace of $X_1$ (the space of morphisms of $\mathbf{X}$) and has as its space of morphisms the natural transformations of such functors, again topologized as a subspace of $X_1$. \end{defn}